pinterest/ktlint/README.md

 See the [EditorConfig section](https://github.com/pinterest/ktlint#editorconfig) for details on how to use the `disabled_rules` property.

 You may also pass a list of disabled rules via the `--disabled_rules` command line flag.
 It has the same syntax as the EditorConfig property.

+### How do I globally enable an experimental rule?
+Experimental rules are not enabled by default.

+See the [EditorConfig section](https://github.com/pinterest/ktlint#editorconfig) for details on how to use the `experimental_rules` property.

+You may also pass a list of enabled experimental rules via the `--experimental_rules` command line flag.
+It has the same syntax as the EditorConfig property.

 ## Development